Fusion: a general framework for hierarchical tilings of $R^d$: Inverse limit structures, collaring, and cohomology

 In this section we consider topological properties of spaces $X_\rrr$ of fusion tilings, including their structure as inverse limit spaces, their \v Cech cohomology groups, and the significance of these groups.

-{\bf Standing assumptions (Chapter 5):} We assume, for simplicity, that $G=\R^d$; modifications for other groups are done exactly as for substitution tilings \cite{ORS,Tilings.book}.
+{\bf Standing assumptions for Section \ref{Topology.section}:} We assume that $G=\R^d$.
+Unlike in Section \ref{Spectral.section}, this is more for convenience than from necessity.
+Modifications for other groups can be done exactly as for substitution tilings \cite{ORS,Tilings.book}.
 We also assume that our fusion rules are recognizable and, as always, have finite local complexity.

 Tiling spaces can always be represented as inverse limits of CW complexes \cite{BBG,Sadun.inverse.limit}.
 The challenge is finding a representation that allows for efficient calculation and for the proving of theorems.
 To this end we present generalizations of the Anderson-Putnam complex \cite{AP} and of the partial collaring scheme of Barge, Diamond, and their collaborators \cite{BD, BDHS}.
+(See also \cite{Gahler-Maloney} for another method of computing the \v Cech cohomology of transition-regular 1-dimensional fusion tiling spaces that meet additional assumptions.)

 In all cases, we construct a sequence of spaces and maps